📦Shipping daily from QLD*

 Have you ever wondered why your child purposely knocks over your block castle, hides in small boxes, throws their food, lines objects up or collects rocks?
 These aren’t ‘bad behaviours’ but rather natural developmental urges (called schemas) that suggest a healthy child.

-The repetitive action of a schema allows a child to practice and construct meaning until they have mastered the understanding of the schema.
+The repetitive action of a schema allows a child to practice and construct meaning (building a stronger brain) until they have mastered the understanding of the schema.
 Being aware of play schemas helps in two ways:

 1. It helps parents and educators to differentiate between ‘behaviour’ vs ‘natural urges’ which move past the belief that a child is just being ‘difficult’